Suffering: Religion

 In Judaism, suffering is often seen as a punishment for sins and a test of a person's faith, like the Book of Job illustrates.

 For Christianity, redemptive suffering is the belief that human suffering, when accepted and offered up in union with the "passion" (flogging and crucifixion) of Jesus, can remit the just punishment for sins, and allow oneself to grow in the love of The Trinity, other people, and oneself.
+In the New Testament, the Greek word pathēma for 'suffering' occurs 16 times with several places for Christ, e.g., 2 Corinthian 1:5.
+The verb is paschō 'to suffer', occurring 42 times, e.g., Gospel of Matthews 16:12.

 In Islam, the faithful must endure suffering with hope and faith, not resist or ask why, accept it as Allah's will and submit to it as a test of faith.
 Allah never asks more than can be endured.
 One must also work to alleviate the suffering of others, as well as one's own.
 Suffering is also seen as a blessing.
 Through that gift, the sufferer remembers Allah and connects with him.
 Suffering expunges the sins of human beings and cleanses their soul for the immense reward of the afterlife, and the avoidance of hell.

 According to the Bahá'í Faith, all suffering is a brief and temporary manifestation of physical life, whose source is the material aspects of physical existence, and often attachment to them, whereas only joy exists in the spiritual worlds.